PenHsuanWang/travel-tracker/README_FRONTEND.md

 This directory contains reusable UI elements shared across the application.

 -   **`CreateTripModal.js`**: Modal dialog for creating a new trip.
 Contains a form capturing trip name, start date, end date, region, and notes.
 Calls the `createTrip` API to save the new trip record.
+-   **`ManageMembersModal.js`**: Modal dialog for managing trip members.
+Allows the trip owner to search for users by name and add/remove them from the trip.
 -   **`PhotoViewerOverlay.js`**: Full-screen overlay that appears when a user clicks on a photo thumbnail.
 Displays the image in a larger view with:
     -   Navigation controls (previous/next arrows)
     -   Image counter (e.g., "3 / 24")
     -   Close button
     -   Keyboard navigation support (arrow keys, Escape)
 -   **`TripStatsHUD.js`**: Heads-up display component showing real-time trip statistics (photo count, track count, etc.)
+-   **`ProtectedRoute.js`**: Wrapper component that redirects unauthenticated users to the login page.
 -   **`Button.js`**, **`Input.js`**, **`Checkbox.js`**: Styled form elements providing consistent UI across the application with standardized props and styling

 ## 4. Additional Component Directories